 In Aami, director Kamal takes up the non-viable task of compressing the magnificent and intense life of one of the most celebrated writers in the country, Kamala Surayya/Madhavikutty into a two-and-half hour film.
 The result is, unsurprisingly, more tedious than inspiring.

 Aami suffers from the most common biopic ailments: Everything on screen – the people, spaces and things – is fully conscious of the massive fame and genius of the subject in hand.
 There is no real drama in the proceedings because of the very same reason.
 The nearest example to cite is the early scene where little Kamala is introduced to the audience.
 She is at Punnayoorkkulam, her maternal ancestral home which is inside a giant compound where an old Caper tree – neermathalam – stands.
 A close-up shot of her looking up to see the tree’s flowers, smiling wide, with the morning light of the sun falling on her face.
+It’s ceremonious; shot like an iconic image.
+The background score hints that we mark this shot for future reference because the girl and the tree share an important relationship.
+And this isn’t a one-off case.

 Aami has the authenticity of Ramanand Sagar’s Ramayana.